-When a patient becomes ill, catches a serious infection or has an accident, she might have more than one bill to pay for example, bills for medical tests, doctor check up fees, the hospital bills in case the patient needs to be admitted and so on.
+When a patient becomes ill, catches a serious infection, or has an accident, she might have more than one bill to pay, for example, bills for medical tests, doctor checkup fees, hospital bills in case the patient needs to be admitted, and so on.
 Often, Patients also visit more than one provider before she undergoes a procedure or treatment resulting in huge bills.

 3. Huge Bills